Skip to content

 After a client has opened a connection to a server, the first message sent by the client is a handshake message.
 It is a simple null-terminated ASCII string followed by a version number byte of next format: ["username:password"]v

-Version is ancoded as follows:
+Version is encoded as follows:

 (RAYFORCE_MAJOR_VERSION << 3 | RAYFORCE_MINOR_VERSION)